TopHatMrG/brians-family-guy-adventure/README.md

 Do as you please, just credit me if you share the file.
 I am not responsible for any harm or offense caused from the use, modification, or distribution of this file.

-You can reach me, the creator of this file at contactgavinharris@gmail.com or on GitHub at @TopHatMrG.
+You can reach me, the creator of this file, at contactgavinharris@gmail.com or on GitHub at @TopHatMrG.